biometrixtech/plans/documentation/api_demo.md

 }

 ```
-TODO - paul : is this missed deletion? seems out of place
-* `type` __should__ be an integer reflecting Recovery Types enumeration as defined in Appendix
+* `goal` will be a goal as defined in this Appendix.

 ### Exercise Phase
-* `exercise_phase` has the following schema:
+* `exercise_phase` will be of the following schema:

 ```
 {
-    "type" : ExercisePhaseType,
+    "type" : integer,
     "name" : string,
     "title" : string,
-    "exercises" : [AssignedExercise, AssignedExercise] }
+    "exercises" : [assigned_exercise, assigned_exercise]
+}
 ```
-* `type` __should__ be an integer reflecting Exercise Phase Type enumeration as defined in Appendix
+* `type` will be an integer reflecting Exercise Phase Type enumeration as defined in Appendix
+* `assigned_exercise` will be an Assigned Exercise as defined in Appendix

 ### Assigned Exercise
-* `assigned_exercise` has the following schema
+* `assigned_exercise` will be of the following schema:
 ```
 {
     "name" : string,